DbDibyendu/Video-component/Documentation.md

 ##### 2. `ReadCameraSettings()`

-This functions Prints out the Settings of the device entered by user which is stored in the respective Object in the main function
+This function Prints out the Settings of the device entered by user which is stored in the respective Object in the main function

         Declare a character command to store the System command